 Figure F-7.
-Friction Drive Mechanical Seal With Flush (Options 60T and 60U)
+Friction Drive Mechanical Seal With Flush (Options 60T And 60U)

 See PUMP DISASSEMBLY and disassemble the pump up to and including the Rotor Adjusting Sleeve (07).
-As the rotor adjusting sleeve (07AA) is unscrewed from the backhead (06AA), the seal stationary element will remain inside the seat sleeve (07AB).
+As the rotor adjusting sleeve (07AA) is unscrewed from the backhead (06AA), the sleeve extension (07AH) and seal stationary element will be removed with the seat sleeve (07AB).

-Use a screwdriver to pry the extension (07AH) off the shoulder of the seat sleeve.
+Use a screwdriver to pry the extension off the shoulder of the seat sleeve.
 The stationary element will remain inside the sleeve extension.
-Remove the seal stationary element and O-ring from the seat sleeve.
+Remove the seal stationary element and O-ring from the sleeve extension.
 Use caution not to damage the stationary element sealing face.
+Remove the O-rings from the seal seat sleeve and sleeve extension.